 Whitaker Point aka The Hawksbill Crag

 Probably one of the most Instagrammable spots in the Upper Buffalo, I’m talking about the Hawksbill Crag.
 This trail is pretty heavily trafficked now, thanks to its popularity, but the view is SO worth it.
 You are literally overlooking the Earth.
 It’s a spiritual experience, I often think: this is how God intended the world to look.
 It’s untouched, wild, rugged, and stunning.
 Please, please be careful as there are no fences to obscure your view.
 Many people have died falling off the crag taking photos.
-Getting to the trailhead is really the only struggle on this hike as it’s located on a gravel/dirt road.
+Getting to the trailhead is really the only struggle on this hike as it’s located on a gravel/dirt road, like 6 miles of a very narrow road.
 Yes, I’ve gotten a flat tire up there and there is NO cell service so be prepared to handle it yourself.
 Check out AllTrails for more on this must-see trail.

-There are two ways to see the actual namesake falls, but if you start from the Compton Trailhead, you’ll get to see several vistas showcasing the beauty of the river valley, because starting at the trailhead you’ll descend 1000 feet down to the bottom of the valley.
+There are two ways to see the actual falls, but if you start from the Compton Trailhead, you’ll get to see several vistas showcasing the beauty of the river valley, because starting at the trailhead you’ll descend 1000 feet down to the bottom of the valley.
 Pray for your knees before you start.
 You can also see the falls by accessing the trail from the river, which is a short .6-ish jaunt to the tallest waterfall between the Rockies & Appalachians.

 Getting back from this trail is the challenging part.
 If you accessed from the river, you’re golden.
 Just head back to your kayak or canoe and float away.
 If you hiked it, I recommend looking up the Old Buffalo River Trail in your handy-dandy Tim Ernst book to get you to the Big Bluff overlook trail.
 It’s a slower elevation gain but you’ll still be hiking up 1,000 feet.
 If you take two vehicles you can leave one at each trailhead.